Provoke and Consider

 Later in the same chapter, the author reminds readers of the suffering they've endured and warns them not to throw away their confidence.
 Confidence in this setting means freedom or boldness in public speech.

 Is it possible when experiencing provocation to maintain our peace?
 To give thought to another opinion?
 Is it possible in these difficult discussions for the lion of to keep from eating the lamb?
-To be open to another way of thinking; can we possibly try to give ourselves to what the author of Hebrews 10:24 seems to be provoking us to do?
+To be open to another way of thinking?
+Can we possibly try to give ourselves to what the author of Hebrews 10:24 seems to be provoking us to do?

 How about this as a motto: PEOTTA--Provoke Each Other To Think Again.